gradle/gradle/design-docs/conflict-resolution-spec.md

 - A replaced by A-api, A-impl
     - When dependencies on A and A-api:1.2 are present in the graph, the result should contain A-api:1.2 and A-impl:1.2
     - When dependencies on A and A-api:1.2 and A-impl:1.3 are present in the graph, the result should contain A-api:1.3 and A-impl:1.3
-- B-api, B-impl replaced by B
-- A replaced by A-api, A-impl starting from version 2.0
-- A replaced by B (rule1) and C (rule2).
-A,B,C in graph

 uhappy paths:
-- cycle between come of the modules
+- cycle between newly added dependency
+- dependency added by the mechanism is unresolved

 ## Story: component replacement is explicit in the dependency reports